 What you will get from attending this seminar:

-A broader understanding and perspectives about the challenges in ending FGM
+Shared perspectives about the challenges involved in being at the forefront of in ending FGM

 Practical ideas to implement and share with your colleagues to ensure that FGM is tackled at local level.